Table of Contents

 Why We Love It

-This next stop in Le Marais neighborhood is recommended by critics and featured on Taste Atlas.
+This next stop in Le Marais neighborhood is recommended by many critics.

 This is the classic Parisian bistro, including street corner position, raw, organic ingredients, white-shirt-and-black-vested wait staff, and French favorites.